-2 OVERVIEW
+2. OVERVIEW

 Today many home, farm and small business owners are considering the installation of alternative forms of electricity generation (distributed generation) and connecting them to run in parallel with the Local Distribution Company (utility) electrical system.
-This may include the installation of small wind turbines, photovoltaic (solar) systems, micro-hydro turbines or fuel cells.
-These systems are intended to reduce the amount of power purchased from the local electricity distribution company, or to participate in the FIT Program, and where they are powered from renewable sources such as wind, flowing water or sunlight they also provide environmental benefits.
+This may include the installation of small wind turbines, photovoltaic (solar) systems, micro-hydro turbines or fuel cells and Energy Storage Systems (ESS).
+These systems are intended to reduce the amount of power purchased and the time at which it is purchased from the local electricity distribution company and where they are powered from renewable sources such as wind, flowing water or sunlight they also provide environmental benefits.

-The Ontario Power Authority has developed the Renewable Energy Feed-In Tariff (FIT) Program for the Province to encourage and promote greater use of renewable energy sources including wind, waterpower, renewable biomass, bio-gas, bio-fuel, landfill gas and solar for electricity generating projects that can be connected to a host facility, a distribution system or the IESO-Controlled Grid, in Ontario.
-The fundamental objective of the FIT Program, in conjunction with the Green Energy Act (Ontario), is to help facilitate the increased use in the Province of Renewable Generating Facilities of varying sizes, technologies and configurations via a standardized, open and fair process.
+The Ontario Power Authority has developed the Renewable Energy Program for the Province to encourage and promote greater use of renewable energy sources including wind, waterpower, renewable biomass, bio-gas, bio-fuel, landfill gas and solar for electricity generating projects that can be connected to a host facility, a distribution system or the IESO-Controlled Grid, in Ontario.
+The fundamental objective is to help facilitate the increased use in the Province of Renewable Generating Facilities and Energy Storage Systems (ESS) of varying sizes, technologies and configurations via a standardized, open and fair process.